 Also known as Actinarian, Adhesive Sea Anemone, Carpet Sea Anemone, Hexacoral, Mini Carpet, Miniature Carpet Anemone, Pizza Anemone, Tiny Carpet Anemone.

-Found singly over mixed rubble and sand substrates and in seagrass beds on coral and rocky reefs.
+Found singly, over mixed rubble and sand substrates and in seagrass beds, over coral and rocky reefs.

 They feed on plankton.

 Sea Anemones are large solitary polyps which have no skeleton.
 They have a basal or pedal disc which helps them crawl and dig into place, for some, once in place it is virtually impossible to move.
 Other smaller anemones move around the reef to feed at night.